 Parental school choice represents a simple but powerful idea: parents should be empowered to decide which school best meets their child’s needs, regardless of their address or income.
 Parents might decide that a traditional public school, a public charter school, a private school, or even a home school is the best educational environment for their child.
 But the bottom line is that they, not someone else, get to make this choice.

-North Carolina offers parents a range of traditional and non-traditional schooling options as well as three state-sponsored private school choice programs.
-In fact, nearly 320,000 students in North Carolina now attend non-traditional schools―either through public charter schools, private schools or home schools.
+North Carolina offers parents a range of traditional and non-traditional schooling options as well as two state-sponsored private school choice programs.
+In fact, over 412,000 students in North Carolina now attend non-traditional schools – either through public charter schools, private schools, or home schools.

 Here’s a look at the current K-12 landscape in North Carolina, by the numbers:

-- Public charter school enrollment: 90,393 students LEARN MORE
+- Public charter school enrollment: Over 140,000 students LEARN MORE

 *Source: North Carolina Department of Public Instruction (NCDPI), NCDPI Office of Charter Schools, and North Carolina Division of Non-Public Education